 - Beautiful You Program/Event of the Year: Sarah Jensen (Finalists: Ariadne Kapsali, Bianca Romeo, Catherine Joy, Clare Greig, Rhiannon Colarossi)

-- Beautiful You Book/Product/Podcast of the Year: Melissa Ambrosini for Mastering Your Mean Girl (Finalists: Naomi Arnold for the Freebies Library, Michelle Marie McGrath, Lisa Miller, Jarka Kunova, Morgan Taggart)
+- Beautiful You Book/Product/Podcast of the Year: Melissa Ambrosini for Mastering Your Mean Girl (Finalists: Naomi Arnold for her Freebies Library, Michelle Marie McGrath, Lisa Miller, Jarka Kunova, Morgan Taggart)

 - Beautiful You CEO Shine Award: Christine Rose Elle and Jenny Orenstein (Finalists: Amy Mackenzie, Bianca Romeo, Kirsten Sinclair, Rhiannon Colarossi)